Soft Answers Do Work

 A soft answer turns away wrath, but a harsh word stirs up anger. - Proverbs 15:1

 There we were.
 I could tell things were heating up, but both of us thought we were in the right.
-Neither of us were backing down.
+Neither of us was backing down.
 And isn’t this when it’s so easy to forget what we’re supposed to do, and all we can focus on is getting our spouse to agree with us?

 Or at least, that’s how it is for me.